Hello from sunny Oxfordshire!

 The Setting

 It’s not for nothing that Haileybury was the recent star of a six-page architecture spread in Country Life magazine, the glossy mag that’s an essential feature of countryside drawing rooms and coffee tables here in the UK.
 Designed by the same architect of the National Gallery in London, William Wilkins, Haileybury’s beautiful neo-grecian buildings and copper-domed chapel surround a vast quad of immaculately cut lawns.
 The school, Country Life says, “bears a striking formal comparison” to Edward III’s upper ward at Windsor Castle.
 Set in 500 acres of Hertfordshire woodland, new buildings and seemingly endless sports fields have been carefully integrated into the historical campus.
+Haileybury is definitely proud of its looks, and works hard to maintain them.
+A firm of architectural historians came around two years ago to do a full audit of the site and its landscape; with their help, headmaster Martin Collier is laying out a 15 year plan, to ensure new state-of-the art facilities work in harmony with the existing buildings.

 Glorious colours: the school in autumn